 In connection with the contract, we reviewed KPMG's reports and related documentation and inquired of its representatives.
-Our review, as differentiated from an audit performed in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, opinions on BEP's financial statements or management's assertion on the effectiveness of internal control over financial reporting, or a conclusion on compliance with laws and regulations.
-KPMG is responsible for the attached auditors' reports dated April 16, 2020, and the conclusions expressed in the report.
+Our review, as differentiated from an audit performed in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, opinions on BEP's financial statements or management's assertion on the effectiveness of internal control over financial reporting, or conclusions on compliance with laws and regulations.

+KPMG is responsible for the attached auditors' report dated February 12, 2021, and the conclusions expressed in the report.
 However, our review disclosed no instances where KPMG did not comply, in all material respects, with U.S. generally accepted government auditing standards.